-There is a new third-party extension for Microsoft Edge that allows you search for a text or phrase using Google search engine, via the right-click menu.
+There is a new third-party extension for Microsoft Edge that allows you to search for a text or phrase using Google, via the right-click menu.
 This extension is not available from the Windows Store, which means you need to side-load it into Edge if you plan to use it.

 Sideload an extension into Microsoft Edge

 Open Microsoft Edge and and type about:flags in the address bar.

 Select the “Enable extension developer features” checkbox, and restart Edge.

 Download the Google-Context-Menu-Edge extension from the project’s GitHub page, and extract the contents to a folder of your choice.

 Select the More (…) icon to open the menu.
 Click Extensions, and then click Load Extensions button.

 Browse and select the folder where you’ve extracted the files.

 Visit a website, select some text or phrase and right-click on the selection.

 You’ll see the “Search with Google” option in the context menu, which when clicked, opens Google search results in a new tab.